Marsha Cheeks

 Marsha G. Cheeks (born March 7, 1956) is a Detroit-born politician from the U.S. state of Michigan.
 She is a Democrat and member of the Michigan House of Representatives.
 She represents the 6th State House District, which includes most of Downtown Detroit.
-She is also the aunt of former Detroit mayor and convicted criminal Kwame Kilpatrick and sister of United States Representative Carolyn Cheeks Kilpatrick.
+She is also the aunt of former Detroit mayor Kwame Kilpatrick and sister of United States Representative Carolyn Cheeks Kilpatrick.